APonce911/jekyll-mywebsite/_drafts/scala_sumary.md

       else factorial(n - 1) * n
    </code></pre>
  <h3>Evaluation</h3>
-  The substitution model is a expression evaluation scheme.Used when the expression can be reduced to a value(not a loop).
+  The substitution model is an expression evaluation scheme.
+Used when the expression can be reduced to a value(not a loop).

   Call-by-Value
-  1- Reduces arguments first
+  1. Reduces arguments first.
-  2- Compute the function values,from left to right
+  1. Compute the function values, from left to right.

   Call-by-Name
-  1-Start computing the function values,from left to right 2-Reduce arguments when necessary.
+  1. Start computing the function values, from left to right.
+  1. Reduce arguments when necessary.
 Can let an argument unreduced if it's not used on function body.

 <h2>Functional Loops</h2>
  <h3>Conditional</h3>